Nihira11/stock-trend-volatility/README.md

 # Stock Trend Analysis & Volatility Insights

-An interactive R/Shiny dashboard for equity **trend**, **risk**, and **volatility** analysis.
-It pulls live daily prices from Yahoo Finance, computes the indicators and risk statistics a desk analyst actually uses, and fits a family of GARCH models to quantify and forecast volatility – including the leverage effect that makes downside shocks hit harder than upside ones.
+An interactive R/Shiny dashboard for analysing stock prices, trends, risk and volatility.

+The app downloads daily market data from Yahoo Finance, calculates common technical indicators and risk measures and uses GARCH models to study and forecast volatility.
+It can also measure the leverage effect, where negative price movements often increase future volatility more than positive movements of the same size.

 [![Live app](https://img.shields.io/badge/live%20app-shinyapps.io-C9A227)](https://nihirasharma.shinyapps.io/stock-trend-volatility/)
 &nbsp;